 Taxon: Plants.

-Methods: We computed species richness and niche specialization from species occurrence data across 2054 wetland samples.
+Methods: We computed species richness and niche specialization (a measure of the range of human development extents over which a species occurs) from species occurrence data across 1582 wetland sites.
 We tested the associations between human development extent and species richness, niche specialization, and nonnative species using linear mixed effect models.
 We used nonmetric multidimensional scaling ordination to examine whether community composition differed among wetlands surrounded by different human development extents.

 Results: Species richness and niche specialization show contrasting relationships with human development: richness was highest and niche specialization lowest at intermediate human development extents, suggesting that competitive ability and environmental filtering may contribute to low richness at low and high development extents, respectively.
 Wetlands surrounded by the highest and lowest human development extents had similar levels of richness and niche specialization, but differed significantly in community composition.
 The proportion of nonnative species increased with increasing human development, alternatively suggesting that the substitution of native species by nonnatives in developed areas may contribute to reduced richness and interact with ecological conditions to influence community assembly.